Lithium Master Services Agreement

 3.1 No Intellectual Property Assignment or Implied Licenses.
 The parties acknowledge and agree that no ownership interest in intellectual property or other rights is assigned or otherwise transferred under this MSA, and disclaim any and all implied licenses.
 Except for the licenses expressly granted in this Section 3 and Section 5, as between the parties, Customer retains all rights, title and interest in the Content and Customer Interface Elements, and Lithium retains all rights, title and interest in the Applications and Services, including any intellectual property rights therein or thereto.

-4 Payment of fees.
+4. Payment of Fees

-6 Term and termination
+6. Term and termination

 6.2 Term of a Service Order.
-The initial term of a Service Order shall start on its Subscription Start Date, as indicated in such Service Order, and ends on the last day of its Subscription Duration.
+The initial term of a Service Order shall start on its Subscription Start Date, as indicated in such Service Order, and end on the last day of its Subscription Duration.
 A Service Order shall automatically renew for subsequent terms equal to the Subscription Duration unless either party notifies the other in writing of its intent not to renew at least 90 days prior to the expiration of the then current term.

 6.3 Termination for breach.
-Either party may immediately terminate this MSA and all Service Orders for material breach of this MSA by the other party if such breach is not cured within 30 days after written notice thereof.
-Either party may immediately terminate a Service Order for material breach by the other party of the specific terms of such Service Order if such breach is not cured within 30 days after written notice thereof.
+Either party may immediately terminate this MSA and all Service Orders for material breach of the terms and conditions of this MSA by the other party if such breach is not cured within 30 days after receipt of written notice thereof (including details sufficient to identify the material breach).
+Either party may immediately terminate a Service Order for material breach by the other party of the specific terms of such Service Order if such breach is not cured within 30 days after receipt of written notice thereof.

 6.4 Termination for insolvency.
 Either party may terminate this MSA and all Service Orders upon notice to the other if the other party ceases to conduct business in the ordinary course without a successor.